Backed By Science

 What is most important when pet owners choose pet food?
 Studies show that fresh, human-grade ingredients with minimal processing is key.

 “Dogs have nutrient requirements, not ingredient requirements.”

 The genetic difference between dogs and wolves supports adding more veggies to your pet's diet

-Unlike their wolf ancestors, science reveals that dogs are omnivores.
+Unlike their carnivore wolf ancestors, science reveals that dogs are omnivores.
 In 2013, a study compared the dog genome to the wolf genome, and found a key genetic distinction between dogs and wolves is that dogs have evolved to be able to digest starches.

 In 2014, another study further revealed the dog copy number of the gene, AMY2B, which allows for the digestion of starchy foods, is 5 times higher than the copy number in wolves.

-Vegetarian vs. Meat-Based Diets
+Vegetarian Diets vs. Meat-Based Diets

 Dogs fed a meat-free diet showed no physiological difference to dogs fed animal protein

 In a 2009 study, 12 sprint-racing Siberian Huskies were fed either a commercial meat-based diet for active dogs or a meat-free diet formulated to the same nutrient specifications.
 All the dogs remained in excellent physical condition with normal bloodwork throughout.